 Stock Compensation Award Modifications - In May 2017, the FASB issued ASU No. 2017-09, "Compensation-Stock Compensation - Scope of Modification Accounting" ("ASU No. 2017-09").
 ASU No. 2017-09 provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
 ASU No. 2017-09 is effective for Gartner on January 1, 2018.
-We are currently evaluating the potential impact of ASU No. 2017-09 on the Company's consolidated financial statements.
+We have concluded that the adoption of ASU No. 2017-09 will not have a material impact on the Company's consolidated financial statements.

 Retirement Benefits Cost Presentation - In March 2017, the FASB issued ASU No. 2017-07, "Compensation-Retirement Benefits" ("ASU No. 2017-07").
 ASU No. 2017-07 improves the reporting of net benefit cost in the financial statements, and provides additional guidance on the presentation of net benefit cost in the income statement and clarifies the components eligible for capitalization.
 ASU No. 2017-07 is effective for Gartner on January 1, 2018.
-We are currently evaluating the potential impact of ASU No. 2017-07 on the Company's consolidated financial statements.
+We have concluded that the adoption of ASU No. 2017-07 will not have a material impact on the Company's consolidated financial statements.

 Partial Sales of Non-financial Assets - In February 2017, the FASB issued ASU No. 2017-05, "Clarifying the Scope of Asset Derecognition Guidance and Accounting for Partial Sales of Non-financial Assets" ("ASU No. 2017-05").
 ASU No. 2017-05 clarifies the scope of the FASB's recently established guidance on non-financial asset de-recognition as well as the accounting for partial sales of non-financial assets.
 It conforms the de-recognition guidance on non-financial assets with the model for revenue transactions.
 ASU No. 2017-05 is effective for Gartner on January 1, 2018.
-We are currently evaluating the potential impact of ASU No. 2017-05 on the Company's consolidated financial statements.
+We have concluded that the adoption of ASU No. 2017-05 will not have a material impact on the Company's consolidated financial statements.

 Goodwill Impairment - In January 2017, the FASB issued ASU No. 2017-04, "Intangibles-Goodwill and Other - Simplifying the Test for Goodwill Impairment" ("ASU No. 2017-04").
 ASU No. 2017-04 simplifies the determination of the amount of goodwill to be potentially charged off by eliminating Step 2 of the goodwill impairment test.
 ASU No. 2017-04 is effective for Gartner on January 1, 2020.
-We are currently evaluating the potential impact of ASU No. 2017-04 on the Company's consolidated financial statements.
+We have concluded that the adoption of ASU No. 2017-04 will not have a material impact on the Company's consolidated financial statements.

 Definition of a Business - In January 2017, the FASB issued ASU No. 2017-01, "Clarifying the Definition of a Business" ("ASU No. 2017-01"), which is effective for Gartner on January 1, 2018.
-ASU No. 2017-01 changes the GAAP definition of a business which can impact the accounting for asset purchases, acquisitions, goodwill impairment, and other assessments.
-We are currently considering the impact of ASU No. 2017-01 on the Company's consolidated financial statements.
+ASU No. 2017-01 changes the U.S. GAAP definition of a business which can impact the accounting for asset purchases, acquisitions, goodwill impairment, and other assessments.
+We have concluded that the adoption of ASU No. 2017-01 will not have a material impact on the Company's consolidated financial statements.